ArshPanesar/Ray-Tracer/README.md

 - **Make:** Premake acts as a makefile generator, and the project can be compiled by using the make package.

 - **CImg:** CImg is a C++ library to manipulate and save images on disk.
 This is used to create an animation with the Ray Tracer.

-- **Visual Studio Code:** This was used as an IDE to edit and run the project.
-The tasks.json and launch.json configuration files were used to automatically run premake5 and then using make to compile the project.

 ## Compiling Instructions